MileHiCon: History

-"MileHiCon" was chosen, after a close vote.
+"MileHiCon" was chosen after a close vote.

-Around 1980, MileHiCon was incorporated as an entity separate from DASFA (which still meets, but is not incorporated).
-For the last several years, attendance has generally hovered around a thousand.
+Around 1980, MileHiCon was incorporated as an entity separate from DASFA (which still meets but is not incorporated).
+For the last several years, attendance has generally hovered around 1,000 people.

 MileHiCon 43 was held 21–23 October 2011.
 Guests included authors Vernor Vinge and Glen Cook, and editor Gardner Dozois with artist guest Theresa Mather.
 Denver author Mario Acevedo was the toastmaster.

 MileHiCon 44 was held 19–21 October 2012.
 Guests included authors Cherie Priest and C. J. Henderson, with artist guest Stephen Hickman.
 Colorado author Stephen Graham Jones was the toastmaster.

 MileHiCon 45 was held 18–20 October 2013.
 Guests included authors Seanan McGuire and Catherynne Valente, and artist Aaron B. Miller.
 New Mexico author Ian Tregillis was the toastmaster.

 MileHiCon 46 was held 24–26 October 2014.
 Guests included authors Daniel Abraham and Ty Franck (who also write together as James S. A. Corey) and Michael Swanwick.
 Artist guests were Phil Foglio and Kaja Foglio.
 Denver author Jeanne C. Stein was the toastmaster.

 MileHiCon 47 was held 23–25 October 2015.
 Guests included authors Kevin Hearne and Kristine Kathryn Rusch.
 Artist guest was Ursula Vernon.
 James Van Pelt was the toastmaster.

 MileHiCon 48 Was held 28–30 October 2016.
 Guests included authors John Varley and Kelley Armstrong.
 Artist guest was Julie Dillon.
 Chaz Kemp was the toastmaster.

 MileHiCon 49 was 28–30 October 2017.
 Guests included authors Eric Flint and Jane Lindskold.
 Artist guest was Carrie Ann Baade.
 Author Jason Heller was the toastmaster.

-MileHiCon 50 was 19-21 October 2018.
+MileHiCon 50 was 19–21 October 2018.
 All past guests of honor have been invited back for the semi-centennial celebration.

-MileHiCon 51 is scheduled for 18-20 October 2019.
-Guest include authors Angela Roquet and Marie Brennan.
-Artist guest is Elizabeth Leggett.
-Author Carol Berg is the toastmaster.
+MileHiCon 51 was 18–20 October 2019.
+Guest included authors Angela Roquet and Marie Brennan.
+Artist guest was Elizabeth Leggett.
+Author Carol Berg was the toastmaster.

+MileHiCon 52 was 23–25 October 2020.
+The convention was held virtually in response to the COVID-19 pandemic.

+MileHiCon 53 was 1–3 October 2021.

+MileHiCon 54 was 21–23 October 2022.

+MileHiCon 55 was 27–30 October 2023.
+Author Drew Hayes was the guest of honor.